MosesSupposes/Purescript-By-Example/text/chapter8.md

 handler :: forall a.
 EventFn SyntheticEvent a -> (a -> Effect Unit) -> EventHandler
 ```

-For the first argument to `hander` we use we use `targetValue`, which provides the value of the text within the HTML `input` element.
+For the first argument to `handler` we use we use `targetValue`, which provides the value of the text within the HTML `input` element.
 It matches the signature expected by `handler` where the type variable `a` in this case is `Maybe String`:
 ```hs
 targetValue :: EventFn SyntheticEvent (Maybe String)
 ```